wwlib/assembler-8-js/README.md

 - The edited code can be exported to Merlin-fiendly, space-delimited text

 #### Status
-- Currenty, just a proof of concept of a simple in-browser assembly editor
+- Currenty, a proof of concept of a simple in-browser assembly text editor

 #### Todo
 - convert to Typescript